Thinh2Win/FALCO-backend/README.md

 <!-- ABOUT THE PROJECT -->

 # Product Reviews API
-A back end service-oriented api scaled to support more than half a thousand requests per second for the product reviews section of an eCommerce website.
+A back end service-oriented api scaled to support up to a thousand requests per second for the product reviews section of an eCommerce website.

 ## Technologies Used
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)